-Hettie Steward, in Angel of Mercy, is a 1912 graduate of the School of Nursing Toronto General Hospital.
-By the time of her graduation, it was the largest and considered among the most prestigious nursing schools in Canada.
+Hettie Steward, my main character in Angel of Mercy, is a 1913 graduate of the School of Nursing Toronto General Hospital.
+By the time of her graduation, it was the largest and among the most prestigious nursing schools in Canada.
 Competition to be accepted into the program was stiff and had been since 1894.
 (This post is a companion piece to my WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Let’s take a look at what her education experience may have been like.
+Let’s take a look at what her educational experience may have been like.

 History of the Nursing Program

-In the 19th century, hospitals were considered the place where the poor went to die.
-Those who could afford it hired nurses who took care of the sick and injured at home.
-In the days before germ theory and modern sterilization methods, death rates were considerably higher for those who nursed in hospitals as opposed to at home.
+In the 19th century, hospitals were considered where the poor went to die.
+The middle class and wealthy hired nurses who cared for the sick and injured at home.
+In the days before germ theory and modern sterilization methods, death rates were considerably higher for those who were nursed in hospitals as opposed to at home.

-By 1900, public hospitals were becoming more common and were beginning to serve the middle class.
-There were multiple beds per ward, although a patient could pay for a semi-private or single room.
-There also were separate wards for the insane and those with contagious diseases.
+Public hospitals became more common by 1900 and began serving the middle class.
+Wards had multiple beds, but a patient could pay for a semi-private or private room.
+The insane and those with contagious diseases were housed separately.

-In 1901, the Alumnae Association of the Toronto General Hospital Training School of Nurses was formed.
-Then, the school had 347 graduates.
+The Alumnae Association of the Toronto General Hospital Training School of Nurses was formed in 1901.
+The school then had 347 graduates.
 Alumnae were given a pin with the image of a pomegranate plant.
 It bore the words UT Prosem, Latin for “that I may be of service”.

-As the decade went on, nursing gained great strides in being considered a serious profession.
+As the decade went on, nursing gained great strides toward being considered a serious profession.
 In 1904, the Graduate Nurses Association of Ontario was founded.
-Four years later, both the Canada National Association of Trained Nurses and the International Council of Nurses were formed.
+Four years later, both the Canada National Association of Trained Nurses and the International Council of Nurses were established.

-During World War One, 180 alumnae served in the war.
+During World War I, 180 alumnae served in the war.
 They trained in Niagara-on-the-Lake and nicknamed their hospital Niagara-on-the-Lake General Hospital.

 The Student Experience

 In 1881, the nursing program was a two-year course.
-In 1896, it expanded to three years.
+This expanded to three years in 1896.
 During the third year, students worked in the hospital.